Don-Laith/reading-notes/README.md

+### My name is Laith Hayajneh i had graduated from yarmouk UNIV ,Welcome to my *WEBSITE* .
 # **Reading-notes**
-### My name is Laith Hayajneh i had graduated from yarmouk UNIV

 ##  *Growth Mindset*
 ## What is a growth mindset?